Coming Soon: SunMate 3.0

 Can I still use my Off-Peak water heating?

 Yes, SunMate has a built-in timer which allows 3 different on/off periods to be programmed for each 24 hours so you can still take full advantage of your off-peak supply.
+But you will need an Off-Peak relay, which is available on our Online Store.

 Does SunMate have a second output?